 5. TO DO and conclusion

 It seems that currently the Slax copy to ram feature doesn't work while booting from PXE server.
-But the system will be as responsive as running from ram, because all the Slax squashfs modules (sb files) are downloaded to RAM.
-Checking this with the command.
+But the system will be as responsive as it's running from ram.
+Because the boot process downloads all the squashfs modules (sb files) to RAM.
+Use the losetup command to check all the mounted slax bundles while running.

 losetup -a